adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

-### Experiment 1 – Frozen Backbone (No Augmentation)

-A simple classifier was trained on top of a frozen ResNet-50.
+1. **Experiment 1 – Frozen Backbone (No Augmentation)** - A simple classifier was trained on top of a frozen ResNet-50.
 No data augmentation or regularization was used.

-### Experiment 2 – Frozen Backbone + Augmentation

-Same backbone, with data augmentations (RandomCrop, HorizontalFlip, Rotation).
+2. **Experiment 2 – Frozen Backbone + Augmentation** - Same backbone, with data augmentations (RandomCrop, HorizontalFlip, Rotation).
 The classifier remained the only trainable part.

-### Experiment 3 – Fine-Tuned Backbone + Augmentation + Dropout

-All layers were unfrozen.
+3. **Experiment 3 – Fine-Tuned Backbone + Augmentation + Dropout** - All layers were unfrozen.
 Dropout (p=0.5) and the same augmentations were applied.

 ---